LogoLogo

 • You do not want to redact a specific value.
 For example, you might want to preserve known test values.

-Note that for a pipeline that redacts files, you cannot exclude or add specific values.
+Note that for a pipeline that redacts files, you cannot add or exclude specific values.

 Viewing whether an entity type has added or excluded values

-For the detected entity types list, the add values and exclude values icons indicate whether there are configured included and blocked values for the entity type.
+In the entity types list, the add values and exclude values icons indicate whether there are configured added and excluded values for the entity type.

 When added or excluded values are configured, the corresponding icon is green.